robocomp/robocomp/doc/CDSL.md

 Every CDSL file contains the following properties:

-#### Interfaces and data types defined in external IDSL files.
+- #### Interfaces and data types defined in external IDSL files.
 ```
 import "import1.idsl";
 import "import2.idsl";
 ```
-#### Component name.
+- #### Component name.
 ```
 Component myComponent
 ```
-#### Communication model:
+- #### Communication model:
 	- Required and provided interfaces.
 	- Topics that the component will publish or subscribe to.
+   		- implements: Create RPC server.
+   		- requires: Create a proxy to RPC server.
+		- publishes: Create publication proxy a specific topic.
+		- subscribesTo: Subscribe a specific topic.
 ```
 Communications
         {